Navigator Independent Contractor

 Federal Laws vs. State Laws

-Different federal and state laws apply different tests for IC status – three, four or even six different tests may apply to a single contractor under wage-hour, unemployment, workers’ compensation, employment tax, safety and equal opportunity laws.
-And with more than 40% of the U.S. workforce expected to be comprised of independent contractors within the next few years, determining whether to engage talent on a 1099 or W2 basis has become a crucial decision that needs to be made confidently.
+Not only do different federal and state laws apply different tests for IC status, but also contractors may be subjected to three, four or even six different tests.
+Altogether, a single contractor's classification may consider wage-hour, unemployment, workers’ compensation, employment tax, safety and equal opportunity laws.
+With more than 40% of the U.S. workforce expected to be comprised of independent contractors within the next few years, determining whether to engage talent on a 1099 or W2 basis has become a crucial decision that needs to be made confidently.

 How Do I know If It's an Independent Contractor or an Employee?

 Navigator IC helps you take the guesswork out of this complex decision in a matter of minutes.
-And because we update all of our tools in real-time, you can be confident that the results and guidance you receive are accurate and up-to-date.
+With compliance information from Littler, not only is this tool updated real-time, but you can also be confident that the results and guidance you receive are accurate.

 This Easy-to-Use Solution Provides You With: